adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 include integration with other social identity providers, you should consider using the identity providers directly or via separate configuration with the Azure App Service Authentication / Authorization.

+Finally, you cannot use a "client-flow" for Azure Active Directory B2C when using it in combination with Azure Mobile Apps.
+The Azure Mobile Apps will only accept a token from the ADAL library (as we described in the Active Directory section), and Azure Active Directory B2C requires authentication with MSAL (a newer library).
+We can happily work with server-flow.

 ## Using Third Party Tokens

 The final method of authenticating a user we are going to look at is a process by which you use a third party